Hospice Nurse

 The key sections to include in a hospice nurse resume are similar to those for any role or profession.

 For those with some prior experience as a hospice nurse work experience is the most important element of a resume.
 Use a traditional, reverse-chronological resume format to emphasize your career timeline and achievements.
-By using this resume format you can focus on showing how your experience has helped you develop the required skills for the job.
-Review the job description to understand which key skills and experience to focus on.
+In your resume work experience section, outline your relevant achievements and showcase the impact you've made in your career to date.
+Make sure everything you include is relevant to the job description.

 Jonathan Jimenez